-Asana is completely project based – essentially, teams are organized around projects.
+Asana is completely project based.
+Teams are organized around projects.

-Projects are essentially, lists of tasks – around which teams can collaborate.
-So for example, you’ll create various Sections for a project.
+Projects are organized lists of tasks around which teams can collaborate.
+For example, you can create various Sections for a project.
 Within each section, you can then create a list of tasks associated with that specific “section” of the project.

 Each task can then have sub-tasks of its own should you want to create a nesting of tasks.

 Here’s an example of how we (tested out) Asana for managing our blog:

 After selecting the project which you will be working ok, you can ‘Add Task‘ to specific sections on the top left-hand side.
 Once you’ve created a task you can select it and then add descriptions, tag team members, comment, attach files, created sub-tasks (as many sub-levels as you want) or whatever else you want to perform on this specific task.

 There are then further views for such things as Calendar, files, the progress of a project, due dates, conversations around tasks.
 Specific views such as My Inbox and My Tasks help one zone into their own specific projects.

 This is simple task management around projects, but it works.
 The concept is similar to that used by Basecamp, another giant when it comes to project management software.